 Insurance companies usually determine liability in a car accident on the basis of the legal concept of negligence.

 Negligence is a failure to exercise reasonable care that results in harm to another person.
 It involves examining all relevant evidence, such as violations of traffic laws, statements from drivers and witnesses, and damages to the vehicles.
-Multiple parties may share negligence, leading us to the concept of comparative negligence, which we explore in the next section.

 What Does Partial Fault Mean?

-Once you understand the common causes of car accidents and the process insurance companies use to determine fault, it is essential to grasp what it means to be partly to blame and its implications to your accident claim.
+Once you understand the common causes of car accidents and the process insurance companies use to determine fault, it is essential to grasp what it means to be partly to blame and its implications for your accident claim.

 Shared Fault or Comparative Negligence

-Comparative negligence, or shared fault, is a legal concept that attributes a degree of fault to each involved party in an accident.
-This means that instead of assigning complete blame to one party, the law acknowledges that both parties may have contributed to the accident to varying degrees.
-The type of comparative negligence that applies varies depending on the specifics of the accident and the jurisdiction.
+This means that, rather than assigning complete blame to one party, the law acknowledges that both parties may have contributed to the accident to varying degrees.

 The Consequences of Partial Fault

-Being partly at fault can greatly influence the outcome of your accident claim.
-While various jurisdictions use different approaches to calculate claims, your percentage of fault will usually reduce the amount of damages you can recover.
-If you are 30 percent at fault for an accident and your damages total $10,000, for instance, your compensation also decreases by 30 percent, meaning you will recover $7,000—or 70 percent—from the other driver or their insurance company.
-This demonstrates the potential implications shared fault has on your accident claim.
+If you are 30 percent at fault for an accident and your damages total $10,000, for instance, your compensation also decreases by 30 percent, meaning you will recover $7,000 or 70 percent from the other driver or their insurance.

 Types of Comparative Negligence

-As we dive further into the concept of shared fault, it is crucial to note that comparative negligence isn't a one-size-fits-all approach.
 There are three main types of comparative negligence laws that various jurisdictions use: pure comparative negligence, modified comparative negligence, and contributory negligence.
-Which one applies to you depends on the laws in the state where the accident happened.

 Pure Comparative Negligence